opengisch/QField-docs/documentation/how-to/advanced-how-tos/3d-terrain-view.en.md

 QField allows for interactive extent manipulation when viewing data in the 3D view.
 You can actively pan and zoom directly within the 3D mode rather than relying on a static, locked extent.

-Depending on your device setup, you can interact with the 3D extent in the following ways:
+Depending on your device, you can interact with the 3D extent in the following ways:

 **Touch Interactions:**

-- **Extent Mode Toggle:** Tap the *Move* toggle button (located bellow the QField's main menu bar in the side "Dashboard" (**☰**)) to activate the extent manipulation mode.
+- **Extent Mode Toggle:** Once you have enabled the 3D mode, it will only give you the extent in 3D that your original map extent was on.
+This can be changed when you tap the *4-arrowed* toggle button to change the map extent.
-When active, you can pan the terrain extent by dragging with your fingers, or zoom in and out by pinching.
-Toggle this off to return to standard camera orbiting.
+Once it is activated, you can pan the terrain extent by dragging your fingers, or zooming in and out by pinching your fingers.

 **Mouse Interactions:**